eXa-online/craftercms/docker/README.md

 1. run `./gradlew init build deploy` in order to create the `crafter-authoring` and `crafter-delivery` folders

-2. run `docker/prepare` which copies the Dockerfiles and required files into the appropriate environments
+2. run `docker/prepare authoring` or `docker/prepare delivery` to copy the Dockerfiles and required files into the appropriate environment

 3. run `docker/build authoring` or `docker/build delivery` to create the cmsauthoring and cmsdelivery Docker images, respectively